Categories

 “By faith Abraham, when he was called, obeyed by going out to a place which he was to receive for an inheritance; and he went out, not knowing where he was going.”

-Yeshua said that God is the God of the living not the dead and tells us that Abraham, Yitskhak and Ya’akov are living not dead.
+Yeshua reminds us that God is the God of the living, not the dead.
+He tells us that Abraham, Yitskhak, and Ya’akov are not gone—they are alive in Him, their faith fulfilled beyond what they could have imagined.

 Speaker: Richard Agee.
 Reader: Jeff.
 Summary: Tammy.